Hospitals notifying anaphylaxis please click here

 - Post to Department of Health and Human Services, Reply Paid 65937, Melbourne VIC 8060

-Standard notification forms apply for all group A, B and C conditions, and contain the minimum mandatory information required.
-Using the standard form, you can notify securely online or download a form to complete and post or fax later.
+Standard notification forms are available for all condition conditions and contain the minimum mandatory information required.
+Using the standard form, you can notify securely online, or download a form from the links above and return the form by post or fax.

-Enhanced notification forms are used for some diseases.
-These enhanced forms collect the same mandatory information as the standard form, as well as additional epidemiological data about the case.
+Enhanced notification forms are available for some diseases, via the links in the above table.
+Enhanced notification forms collect the same mandatory information as the standard form, as well as additional epidemiological data about the case and/or potential public health risks.

 Do not email notifications.